How Car Salesmen Get Paid | Sales Commissions

-Ever wonder why you're attacked by a swarm of car salesmen when you drive onto a car dealer's lot?
-Part of it has to do with the car salesman's pay plan.
+Ever wonder why you're attacked by a swarm of car salesmen when you drive onto a dealer's lot?
+Some of it has to do with how car salesmen are paid and how their pay plans work.

-When car salesmen work on a commission only pay plan, only the most dedicated and strong survive and the weak fall to the side.
+When car salesmen work on a commission only pay plan, the hard and fast rule is - if you don't sell, you don't get paid.
+Only the most dedicated and strong survive and the weak eventually fall to the side.

 - Most common car salesman pay plans.